Complete Robust Hybrid Systems Reachability: Differential Dynamic Logic and Robustness

 \subsection{Robust Differential Dynamic Logic}

-Robust differential dynamic logic (\rdL) is a careful refinement of \dL with the purpose of \emph{syntactically} ensuring that any formula describes properties with locally robust truth.
-An example of such a formula is \(\term_1>\term_2\).
+Robust differential dynamic logic (\rdL) is a careful refinement of \dL for the purpose of \emph{syntactically} ensuring that any formula describes properties with locally robust truth.
+An example of such a formula is \(\term>\termb\).
 If it is true in some interpretation of the variables, then it remains true under a sufficiently small perturbation of the variables.
-However, the formula \(-\ivar^2\geq\ivar^2\) is \emph{not} robust, as it is true only in the \emph{razor-edge case} when \( \ivar\) is interpreted as \(0\), and is false for any other interpretation of \(\ivar\).
+However, the formula \(-\ivar^2\geq\ivar^2\) is \emph{not} robust, as it is true only in the \emph{razor-edge case} when \( \ivar\) is interpreted as \(0\), and it is false for any other interpretation of \(\ivar\), no matter how close.

 Robust \dL generalizes the distinction between strict inequality (\(>\)) and weak inequality (\(\geq\)) from real numbers to properties of hybrid systems generally.
 There are two kinds of \rdL formulas: \emph{\strictfml formulas} \(\posfml\) generalizing strict inequality and \emph{\laxfml formulas} \(\negfml\) generalizing weak inequality, which are described by: